 Submagic isn't just another captioning tool; it's a creative powerhouse offering over 12 stylish, dynamic caption styles, fully customizable to match your unique brand identity.
 Imagine selecting a sophisticated caption style that would typically take hours to craft in a video editor – with Submagic, it's just a matter of a few clicks.
 Adjust the colors, add shadows and strokes, tweak the size, and more to make your captions distinctly yours.

 But here's where Submagic really shines: it doubles as a comprehensive AI video editor.
 That means you can not only add captions but also edit your entire video from scratch with just one click.
 The convenience and efficiency of this feature are simply unparalleled.

 Pros: Unparalleled captioning accuracy, supporting 50 languages and all video ratios, making it the premier choice for enhancing your video content's professionalism and accessibility.

 Cons: As a web app, Submagic requires an internet connection, potentially limiting offline use.

 Create Captions, B-rolls, Transitions, and Sound Effects with AI in seconds to create viral videos.

 Use InShot to Add Closed Captions to Instagram Videos

 Cons: Some features are paid, and you still have to edit the timing and location of the captions manually.

-Use Kapwing, Another Closed Captioning Tool for Instagram Stories
+Use Kapwing Closed Captioning Tool for Instagram Stories